Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Implementation and Simulation Results

 The impact on the performance of the AES\_HFHD and PST\_HFHD cores is illustrated in Fig. \ref{fig:timing_eco}, where we contrast the pre- and post-ECO timing slack.
 These results show that the impact is greater on the PST\_HFHD implementation, which is explained by the high density increase reported in Table \ref{tab:cores_phys_res}.
 One can appreciate how the red bars in Fig. \ref{fig:timing_eco} are shifted to the left (w.r.t. the green bars).
 However, this shift was not sufficient to degrade the performance of the cores.
 In particular for the PST core, the ECO engine completed successfully by using some of the safety margin (20ps) we applied to all our paths.
 This safety margin is small and compatible with industry practices, where often margins in the range of tens of picoseconds are utilized.
 Thus, in terms of performance, our attack appears to be adequate for realistic commercial designs.

-Furthermore, considering that the reported timing slack results are for implementations with a challenging operating frequency, we argue that our proposed methodology is not only capable of inserting an SCT in a high density target, but also of keeping the target performance, regardless of its frequency.
+Furthermore, considering that the reported timing slack results are for implementations with a challenging operating frequency, we argue that our proposed methodology is not only capable of inserting an SCT in a high density target, but also of keeping the target performance as close as possible to the original, regardless of the frequency of operation.
+Thus, for an attacker, inserting malicious logic by repurposing filler/spare cells with the help of an ECO feature is more than adequate, it is almost ideal.
+First, this methodology has an area overhead of 0\% because we utilize space that is otherwise unused.
+Therefore, a slight increase in density is the only measurable ``overhead''.
+Second, the performance of the target is very likely to remain the same.
+Third, the runtime is only a fraction of other methods for inserting malicious logic, such as re-implementation.
+In the following section, we discuss these ECO characteristics in detail.
+For further details of the capabilities of the ECO and a rich discussion of insertion success, we direct the reader to \cite{iccad_rtrojan}.